QuantEcon/lecture-source-py/source/rst/black_litterman.rst

-That is, relative entropy is the expected value of the likelihood ratio :math:`m` where the expectation is taken with respect to the twisted density :math:`\tilde \phi`.
+That is, relative entropy is the expected value of the likelihood ratio :math:`m` where the expectation is taken with respect to the twisted density :math:`\tilde \phi`

 Relative entropy is nonnegative.
-It is a measure of the discrepancy between two probability distributions.
-As such, it plays an important role in governing the behavior of statistical tests designed to discriminate one probability distribution from another.
+It is a measure of the discrepancy between two probability distributions

+As such, it plays an important role in governing the behavior of statistical tests designed to discriminate one probability distribution from another

-We are ready to define the :math:`{\sf T}` operator.
+We are ready to define the :math:`{\sf T}` operator

-Let :math:`V(x)` be a value function.
+Let :math:`V(x)` be a value function

 Define